Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the

-\citet{steidel1998, steidel2000} identified a large-scale structure at $z = 3.09$ in the central region of the SSA22 deep field using low-mass Lyman-$\alpha$ emitters (LAEs).
+\citet{steidel1998, steidel2000} identified a large-scale structure at $z = 3.09$ in the central region of the SSA22 deep field using low-mass LAEs.
 Our identified SMGs also exhibit significant overdensity within this redshift slice (Figure~\ref{fig:fig5-1-1_redshift_distribution} (c)).

 When considering the broader redshift interval $z = 2.8$–$3.4$ the overdense region contains 17 SMGs, corresponding to a $\sim$8.4$\sigma$ (7.8$\sigma$) overdensity for bin widths of 0.05 (0.1).
-The ADF22 survey \citep{umehata2017, umehata2018} contributes five additional counterparts, two of which lie within the overdense region (green shaded area), confirming that our identification methods already robustly trace this large-scale structure at $\sim$7$\sigma$ significance.
+The ADF22 survey \citep{umehata2017a, umehata2018} contributes five additional counterparts, two of which lie within the overdense region (green shaded area), confirming that our identification methods already robustly trace this large-scale structure at $\sim$7$\sigma$ significance.

 Figure~\ref{fig:fig5-1-1_redshift_distribution} plot (e) shows the spatial distribution of SMGs within the structure; nearly all reside in the dense core.
 Within the central $3.6 \times 2.7$ pMpc$^2$ region at $z = 3.09 \pm 0.1$—approximately corresponding to the “SSA22a” region (white dashed rectangle)—we find 13 SMGs.
 This yields a surface density of $\sim$1.3 pMpc$^{-2}$, consistent with the AzTEC SMG density reported by \citet{umehata2014}.
 Assuming these galaxies reside within the cosmic web node traced by LAEs (with a characteristic depth of $\sim$4.9 pMpc; \citealt{matsuda2005}), their comoving volume density is $\sim$0.27 pMpc$^{-3}$ (13/47.5).